percona/k8spxc-docs/docs/faq.md

 the application needs it.
 Generally, a stateless mode of operation is supposed to provide better safety, sustainability, and scalability, it makes the already-deployed components interchangeable.
-You can find more about substantial benefits brought by Kubernetes to databases in [this blog post](https://www.percona.com/blog/2020/10/08/the-criticality-of-a-kubernetes-operator-for-databases/).
+You can find more about substantial benefits brought by Kubernetes to databases in [this blog post :octicons-link-external-16:](https://www.percona.com/blog/2020/10/08/the-criticality-of-a-kubernetes-operator-for-databases/).

 The architecture of state-centric applications (like databases) should be composed in a right way to avoid crashes, data loss, or data inconsistencies